c2lang/documentation/documentation/docs/build_system/recipe_file.md

 ```
 Note that the path to each c2 file is relative to the position of the __recipe file__, not
 to that of the c2c binary.

+### Global options

+Before all executable/lib targets, global configs may be specified.
+These have
+the same syntax as config inside a target (see below), but are applied to all
+targets.

 ### Target options